Concept development / Strategy / Individual project

 A concept presentation which clearly presents the problem and an idea on how to solve it.
 It should be understandable within a 5 minutes review.

 I decided to narrow in the field by formulating this focus question; how might I create a social and educational platform, which contributes to making globalisation more relatable and tangible for kids across the world and helps build an appreciation for cultural differences?
 I wanted to create a concept that would challenge the problem of people being afraid of each other’s differences.
-I decided to focus on school kids to strive to make an impact at a early stage of life, as a way to develop an openness and curiosity towards other cultures.
+I decided to focus on school kids to strive to make an impact at a early stage of life, as a way to develop an openness and curiosity towards people from other cultures.

 Around the time where the Creative Task for Hyper Island was released, the streams of Syrian refugees were at a highpoint in Scandinavia.

 In general rightwing politics was winning territory in Europe and Donald Trump had recently been elected for president.
 I wanted to create something that stood in opposition to the growing fear of the unknown and the reaction of protecting what is “ours”.
 I created the concept of PALS to lay the ground for enlightening conversations and relations, to break down fear.
 I wanted to create a way for kids – the next generation – to connect, to learn and to reach a better understanding of each other across the world and across cultures.

 Let’s say a school class has a project about Fiji – PALS is a social media tool for schools that facilitates the possibility for kids to gain knowledge by talking directly to kids on Fiji or anywhere else in the world.
 Learning from real people.
 Learning from real conversations.